-Most blog posts get lost because their traffic lives in three places: search results, inboxes, and social feeds—and creators often treat social channels like an afterthought.
-A tight social media strategy doesn’t just push headlines; it repackages ideas into shareable moments that pull readers back to long-form content.
+It transforms ideas into shareable moments that attract readers back to longer content.
 Treating each platform as a distinct publishing outlet changes how headlines, visuals, and timing work together.

-Writers who treat promotion as part of the craft see steady upticks in readership because they measure and iterate on blog promotion moves rather than relying on luck.
+Writers who include promotion as part of their work see a steady increase in readership.
+They measure and improve their blog promotion strategies instead of just hoping for the best.
 Small, repeatable engagement tactics—a threaded Twitter narrative, a carousel that teases a case study, or a short clip highlighting a counterintuitive quote—transform passive scrolls into clicks and subscriptions.
 The work that follows refines those choices into a replicable system that turns social attention into loyal readers.

 What You’ll Need (Prerequisites)